History of Daylight Saving Time: Why do we Spring forward?

-It seems like only yesterday that we discussed the end of Daylight Saving Time, or DST, a brilliant campaign to convince people that we’re getting more daylight each day, when in reality we’ve simply changed our clocks and then forgotten about it within two weeks.
-Actually, it was only back in October, or less than 5 months ago.
+It seems like only yesterday that we discussed the end of Daylight Saving Time, or DST, a brilliant campaign to convince us we’re getting more daylight each day when in reality, they’ve simply changed their clocks and then forgotten about it within two weeks.
+It was only back in November, four months ago.

 Indeed, the new rules for DST that began in 2007 meant an extra four or five weeks of DST each year.
-There are now a total of 238 days of DST, compared to the total of 210 days of DST back in 2006 under the previous rules, and the U. S. remains on DST for about 65% of the year.
-So if you think about it, DST will be in effect for most of the year, Standard time is no longer the standard.
+There are now 238 days of DST, compared to a total of 210 days of DST back in 2006 under the previous rules.
+This means the U. S. remains on DST for about 65% of the year.
+So if you think about it, DST will be in effect for most of the year; Standard time is no longer the standard.
 It might be more significant to recognize Daylight Losing Time.

 DST begins each year at 2:00 a.m. on the second Sunday in March in most of the United States and its territories.
-However there are some places that have not bought into this campaign: it is not observed in Hawaii, American Samoa, Guam, Puerto Rico, the Virgin Islands nor the state of Arizona except for the Navajo Indian Reservation, which does observe DST.
-You can read my original full article here.
+However, some places have not bought into this campaign.
+It is not observed in Hawaii, American Samoa, Guam, Puerto Rico, the Virgin Islands, nor in Arizona, except for the Navajo Indian Reservation, which does observe DST.

 How much again?
-We’re talking two one-hundredths of a percent annual energy consumption reduced!
+We’re talking two one-hundredths of a percent of annual energy consumption reduced!

 Bill Petro, your friendly neighborhood historian